GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ### Images without dimensions

 Always include `width` and `height` size attributes on your images and video elements.
-Alternatively, reserve the required space with [CSS aspect ratio boxes](https://css-tricks.com/aspect-ratio-boxes/).
+Alternatively, reserve the required space with [CSS aspect-ratio](https://web.dev/aspect-ratio/) or similar.
 This approach ensures that the browser can allocate the correct amount of space in the document while the image is loading.

   <figure>
     {% Video